 A pH of 6 to 7 - slightly acidic, is what most planted tanks function well optimally at, and this is also why all aquasoils contain peat which slightly acidifies the tank and lowers KH levels.

 Common plant species that are not picky can be grown in much more alkaline water pH8+.
 To narrow it down and be more specific where picky species are concerned, read the article on KH (carbonate hardness) as that takes precedence over pH.

-As I have very soft tap water, all of my non-limestone tanks have a KH of less than 1; and the pH swings more than 1 degree in these tanks when CO2 is on/off.
+As Singapore has very soft tap water, most non-limestone tanks have a KH of less than 1; and the pH swings more than 1 degree in these tanks when CO2 is on/off.